GitGuardian/src-fingerprint/README.md

 ## Introduction

-The purpose of `src-fingerprint` is to provide an easy way to extract git related information (namely all files sha of a repository) from your hosted source version control system.
+The purpose of `src-fingerprint` is to provide an easy way to extract git related information (namely all file shas of a repository) from your hosted source version control system.

 This util supports 3 main version control systems: